ncexs/ncexs-junkcleaner/README.md

 ## 💻 How to Use

 1. [Download ncex-junkcleaner.bat](https://github.com/ncexs/ncex-junkcleaner/releases/download/v1.0/ncex-junkcleaner.bat) from the release page.
-2. Double-click it
+2. Double-click the file.
-3. Done!
+3. Done! ✅

 ---